katyo/snabbdom/README.md

 in the new vnode.

-Any old vnode passed must be the resulting vnode from a previous call to `patch` or `toVNode`.
+Any old vnode passed must be the resulting vnode from a previous call to `patch` or `read`.
 This is necessary since Snabbdom stores information in the vnode.
 This makes it possible to implement a simpler and more performant architecture.
 This also avoids the creation of a new old vnode tree.